undox-rs/undox/docs/content/guide/configuration.md

 ### Live Reload

-When running `undox serve --watch`, the browser automatically refreshes when files change.
+When running `undox serve --watch` (the default), the browser automatically refreshes when files change.
 Disable this with:

 ```yaml
 dev: